Lucifer-MorningStarX/PUBG-Phishing/README.md

 </p>
 ## ABOUT TOOL :

-PUBG-Phisher Is a Open-Source Tool Made My Lucifer-MorningStar It Has many Phishing Templates Which Can Be Used To Fool Any PUBGM User offering him Free UC and Free Premium Items etc.
+PUBG-Phisher Is a Open-Source Tool Made By Lucifer-MorningStar It Has many Phishing Templates Which Can Be Used To Fool Any PUBGM User offering him Free UC and Free Premium Items etc.
 * Telegram : https://t.me/LuciferSamiel